August 27, 2019

 • In Semaphore, value can be changed by any process releasing or obtaining the resource.
 In Mutex, object lock is released only by the process, which has obtained the lock on it.

-• Types of Semaphore are counting semaphore and binary semaphore.
+• Types of semaphores are counting semaphores and binary semaphores.
 Mutex has no subtypes.

-• Semaphore value is modified using wait () and signal () operation.
-Mutex object is locked or unlocked.
+• Semaphore value is modified using wait () and signal () operations.
+The Mutex object is locked or unlocked.

 Can a semaphore act as a mutex?